 [Heading inserted by No. 20 of 2002 s.
 119(2).]

-46. Interpretation of awards and orders
+46. Interpretation of awards and orders by Commission

 (1) At any time while an award is in force under this Act the Commission may, on the application of any employer, organisation, or association bound by the award —